photo by MIchaella Jelin

 Evan Blackwell Helgeson

-Evan is an artist based in Atlanta, GA.
-She received her M.F.A from the School of The Museum of Fine Arts at Tufts in Boston, MA; and her B.F.A from the Lamar Dodd School of Art at the University of Georgia.
+Evan Blackwell Helgeson is an artist based in Atlanta, GA.
+She received her M.F.A from the School of The Museum of Fine Arts at Tufts University in Boston, MA; and her B.F.A from the Lamar Dodd School of Art at the University of Georgia in Athens, GA.

 Evan’s work exhibits in various solo and group exhibitions across the Atlanta area and beyond.
-Evan’s work can be found in corporate, government, and various private collections both local and abroad; as well as installed in a number of commercial spaces ranging from local businesses to corporate and hospitality.
+Her works and custom, site-specific murals, can be found in corporate, commercial, hospitality, and residential spaces, as well as various private collections both local and abroad.

 get in touch